Equuleus: Stars

-The brightest star in Equuleus is Alpha Equulei, traditionally called Kitalpha, a yellow star magnitude 3.9, 186 light-years from Earth.
+The brightest star in Equuleus is α Equulei, traditionally called Kitalpha, a yellow star magnitude 3.9, 186 light-years from Earth.
 Its traditional name means "the section of the horse".

 There are few variable stars in Equuleus.
-Only around 25 are known, most of which are faint.
-Gamma Equulei is an alpha CVn star, ranging between magnitudes 4.58 and 4.77 over a period of around 12½ minutes.
+Only around 25 are known, most of which are faint. γ Equulei is an α2 CVn variable star, ranging between magnitudes 4.58 and 4.77 over a period of around 12½ minutes.
 It is a white star 115 light-years from Earth, and has an optical companion of magnitude 6.1, 6 Equulei.
 It is divisible in binoculars.
 6 Equulei is an astrometric binary system itself, with an apparent magnitude of 6.07.
 R Equulei is a Mira variable that ranges between magnitudes 8.0 and 15.7 over nearly 261 days.
 It has a spectral type of M3e-M4e and has an average B-V colour index of +1.41.

-Equuleus contains some double stars of interest. γ Equ consists of a primary star with a magnitude around 4.7 (slightly variable) and a secondary star of magnitude 11.6, separated by 2 arcseconds.
-Epsilon Equulei is a triple star also designated 1 Equulei.
+Equuleus contains some double stars of interest. γ Equulei consists of a primary star with a magnitude around 4.7 (slightly variable) and a secondary star of magnitude 11.6, separated by 2 arcseconds. ε Equulei is a triple star also designated 1 Equulei.
 The system, 197 light-years away, has a primary of magnitude 5.4 that is itself a binary star; its components are of magnitude 6.0 and 6.3 and have a period of 101 years.
 The secondary is of magnitude 7.4 and is visible in small telescopes.
-The components of the primary are becoming closer together and will not be divisible in amateur telescopes beginning in 2015. δ Equ is a binary star with an orbital period of 5.7 years, which at one time was the shortest known orbital period for an optical binary.
+The components of the primary are becoming closer together and will not be divisible in amateur telescopes beginning in 2015. δ Equulei is a binary star with an orbital period of 5.7 years, which at one time was the shortest known orbital period for an optical binary.
 The two components of the system are never more than 0.35 arcseconds apart.

 Deep-sky objects

-Due to its small size and its distance from the plane of the Milky Way, Equuleus contains no notable deep sky objects.
-Some very faint galaxies between magnitudes 13 and 15 include NGC 7015, NGC 7040, NGC 7045 and NGC 7046.
+Due to its small size and its distance from the plane of the Milky Way, Equuleus is rather devoid of deep sky objects such as star clusters and nebulae.
+Some very faint galaxies in the New General Catalogue between magnitudes 13 and 15 include NGC 7015, NGC 7040, and NGC 7046.
+NGC 7045 is a triple star that was mistaken as a nebula by its discoverer, John Herschel.
+Other faint galaxies in the Index Catalogue include IC 1360, IC 1361, IC 1364, IC 1367, IC 1375, and IC 5083.
+IC 1365 is a group of galaxies.
+The magnitudes of these objects vary from 14.5 to 15.5, making them hard to see in even the largest of amateur telescopes.